tubbleWeek/Drone-Documenation/GazeboSimulation/ApriltagsROS/README.md

 You can either change the line or download the model folder I have included in this directory

-## Getting Apriltags Locaization System
+## Getting Apriltags Localization System

 To get Aoriltags run in a terminal window: